kastiglione/xcdo/README.md

 #### Assembly

-Generated assembly can be noisey.
+Generated assembly can be noisy.
 Running `clang -S` with `xcdo` will add `-fomit-frame-pointer` and `-fno-unwind-tables`.
 Thanks to Greg Parker for sharing this tip https://twitter.com/gparker/status/1147723601656729600.